El Tejano

 Magnolia Boulevard and the Ritual of the Tex-Mex Table

 There is a particular grammar to Tex-Mex dining that distinguishes it from both the taqueria counter and the modern regional Mexican restaurant.
 Chips arrive before you ask.
 Salsa is a baseline condition, not an afterthought.
 The meal unfolds in a sequence that is almost liturgical in its predictability: something fried, something sauced, something that arrives on a cast-iron skillet still audibly crackling.
-El Tejano, at 11122 Magnolia Blvd in North Hollywood, operates within that tradition, on a corridor that has quietly accumulated a range of neighbourhood restaurants covering Italian, American, and Mexican cooking.
+El Tejano, at 11122 Magnolia Blvd in North Hollywood, operates within that tradition.
 The address puts it within the residential fabric of the Valley rather than the denser commercial strips of Burbank or Sherman Oaks, which shapes what kind of dining ritual makes sense here.

 North Hollywood's restaurant scene has never been driven by destination dining in the way that, say, Providence in Los Angeles commands cross-city travel, or the way The French Laundry in Napa organises an entire trip around a single table.
-The neighbourhood operates on a different logic: proximity, regularity, and the kind of familiarity that builds between a restaurant and its immediate community.
+The neighbourhood operates on a different logic: proximity, regularity, and familiarity.
 That logic is where Tex-Mex eating has always found its most comfortable home.
 These are not tasting-menu rooms designed to punctuate a year; they are places designed to be visited on a Tuesday.

 Understanding what El Tejano represents requires understanding the Tex-Mex tradition itself as a distinct culinary form rather than a diminished version of Mexican cooking.
 Tex-Mex developed along the Texas-Mexico border as a product of Mexican-American communities adapting ingredients and techniques to what was available in the American Southwest.
 Yellow cheese, wheat flour tortillas, cumin-heavy spicing, and the combination platter format all belong to this tradition.
 They are not corruptions of another cuisine; they are the markers of a specific regional identity that has its own internal standards.